 Helping individuals with developmental disabilities is the driving focus for I-DD agencies both large and small.
 Yet, f

-Beyond the challenge of maintaining a proper staff levels, agencies have the pressure of staying in compliance, maintaining schedules and staying aware of other billing and regulatory requirements.
+Beyond the challenge of maintaining proper staff levels, agencies have the pressure of staying in compliance, maintaining schedules and staying aware of other billing and regulatory requirements.
 In fact, these managerial and billing challenges are enough to drive some Waiver

 providers out of the I-DD industry.